 Schools may also receive funding from federal programs (primarily Title I), state programs (Learning Assistance Program), city programs (Family & Education Levy), Parent Teacher Associations and other grants.

 A work group meets annually to review the model and make recommendations on any adjustments.

 Yes.
-Each school has a Building Leadership Team (BLT) that promotes and facilitates collaborative site-based decision making.
-The BLT and the principal oversee the facilitation and development of the school budget.
+In February, schools receive their budget instructions and school allocations.
 The district provides each school with a staffing allocation designed to meet the student to teacher ratio requirements for basic, bilingual and special education as well as office positions.

 In addition, the district allocates discretionary funds that allow each school to customize their budgets to meet their individual needs.
 These discretionary dollars can be used for supplies, curriculum, professional development or other needs.
 Schools may also use their discretionary allocations to fund additional staff.